 Alec was born in Kettering, Ohio and grew up in Macomb, Michigan.
 He attended Florida Institute of Technology in Melbourne, Florida where he attained a B.S. in Biochemistry.
 At this time, he conducted research on the synthesis of photosensitive protecting groups and their applications in neuroscience.
 He joined the Gutekunst group in Fall 2019, and his research focuses on ring-opening metathesis polymerization.

-Kellie was born in Janesville, Wisconsin and grew up in Salem, Oregon.
-She attended Macalester College in St. Paul, Minnesota where she obtained her B.A. in Chemistry with a minor in Spanish.
+Kellie grew up in Salem, Oregon and attended Macalester College in St. Paul, Minnesota where she obtained her B.A. in Chemistry with a minor in Spanish.
 While at Macalester, she conducted research on the synthesis of redox-active diimides with Dr. Dennis Cao.
 She joined the Gutekunst group in 2020, and her current research focuses on low-ceiling temperature polymers.